AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/user.md

 ## Delete

--   Only an Admin you can delete a user
+-   Only an loged Admin you can delete a user

         http://127.0.0.1:8000/api/user/delete/:id